 Oxford real estate is some of the most expensive in Michigan, although Oxford house values don't compare to the most expensive real estate in the U.S.

 Oxford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Oxford is a village of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Oxford who work in office and administrative support (14.34%), management occupations (11.59%), and sales jobs (9.62%).

 Also of interest is that Oxford has more people living here who work in computers and math than 95% of the places in the US.

 Oxford’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The people who call Oxford home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Oxford residents report their race to be White.
-Important ancestries of people in Oxford include English, Polish, Irish, and Italian.
+The greatest number of Oxford residents report their race to be White, followed by Asian.
+Important ancestries of people in Oxford include German, Polish, Irish, English, and Italian.

 The most common language spoken in Oxford is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Italian and German/Yiddish.